 by adding graceful degradation capabilities to individual VTS Equipment.

-Recording, Archiving and Replay
+Recording, archiving and replay

 Within legal limitations, provision should be made for secure storage, retrieval and presentation of VTS data so the relevant data can be consistently recalled.

 The data type, resolution and period of time for which data is required to be stored should be derived from operational procedures.
 A minimum of thirty (30) days' storage capacity is recommended.
 Consideration including data security, can be given to providing this as online storage.
 Archiving of older data may be considered for traffic statistics, risks evaluation, strategic planning etc.